Ezku/equanimous-tribble/content/1-introduction/1-background-and-motivation.md

 # Background and motivation

+Whence the daily?
+I ask this question in two senses.
+Where did it come from and why is it a subject of contestion, or worthy of investigation?
+In this chapter I put forward an argument that Scrum-inspired agile is the new norm, and thus dailies are a very commonplace occurrence.
+However, a new school of lean software development with practices such as kanban are beginning to supplant Scrum, calling to question the effectiveness of those methods.
+I invite the reader to consider the daily as a practice in the light shed by kanban, taking a practice based research perspective as a unifying measure to the two distinct discourses.

 ## Rise of agile and lean software development {#rise-of-agile-and-lean}

 Agile software development practices have become mainstream \citep{west2010agile}.
 Among the family of agile methodologies, Scrum introduced by \cite{schwaber1995scrum} belongs among the most popular \citep{west2010agile}, being heralded as virtually a de-facto industry standard \citep{marchenko2008scrum}.
 This research will refer to Scrum as the prototypical example of what it could mean to be agile.